Yarandi/docker-laravel-boilerplate/README.md

 # Note :
 If you have issue with database connection in laravel , change `DB_HOST=127.0.0.1` to `DB_HOST=mysql` actually its the name of service that we defined in `docker-compose.yaml`

+How connect to the mysql:
+first run `docker ps -a` to see container Id's then use below command to execute the container `docker exec -it CONTAINERID bash`

+Then you can run this command `mysql --user=USER --password` after then you need to enter the password of this user that you defined in docker-compose.yaml